Farfetch/mockingbird/README.md

 ## Usage

-Documentation and tutorials can be found on 'Wiki Page'
+Documentation and tutorials can be found on [Wiki Page](https://github.com/Farfetch/mockingbird/wiki)

 ## Contributing